robertshaw87/Battle-Game/README.md

 ![Battle Game](assets/images/readme-game.png "Battle Game")

 Simply click one of the champions to select your player character.
 Then you have a choice of which of the remaining champions you want to fight first.
+Keep in mind that you will slowly build up momentum as you duel, so try to find the weaker opponents first!

+If you're not feeling confident about your chances, you can always choose to forfeit the event.
 ### Prerequisites

 You need to have a modern browser able to handle html5, javascript, and css.